 Something in our cold water tub faucet assembly wore out and now the faucet is spinning 360 degrees.
+I regret it not getting checked when I recently read [sewer cleanup in dallas] post and got my home’s entire sewer system cleaned thoroughly.
 It still works, but you never know the best place to stop when shutting off the water.
 What is even more odd, is that it seems that the hot water is going much, much faster; after about 10 minutes the water cools off considerably.

 We have a two wall-mount faucets and a stopper in the spout.
 To remove the faucet I simple turned the entire assembly counterclockwise.
 Since the left (hot) faucet works fine, I haven’t touched it.
 When removed the situation looks like this:

 Now, I am left looking at a closeup of what I believe to be the stem.
 In the past, I have removed this and replaced the washer or O-ring in the back, but that was always to replace a faucet that couldn’t stop the flow of water.
+And that was far different than the time I had to call in water heater repair professionals.
 This works, it just doesn’t stop spinning.
 We have been using the tub in this configuration for two days since we can turn off the water by turning the cartridge by hand.
 (I know water might leak back there, but I want the motivation to get this done.)

 I thought it might be a problem with the handle assembly, so I removed the functional handle and its associated cartridge stopped at the correct place without the handle.
 The inside of the handle looks like this:

 I am sure I need to replace some component of the non-functional cartridge, but I am not sure how to even determine the make of my handle.
 I can’t find any clues to who makes this except for four numbers on the escutcheon.
 Desiring any help that anyone can provide.
 I think I should better call a plumbing contractor to fix it, as an issue like this is beyond my abilities.